Over 94% of our IB students scored level 6 or 7 in 2026.

-The Ultimate Guide to IB Theory of Knowledge (TOK)
+The Ultimate Guide to the IB TOK Exhibition and Essay

 1. Introduction to Theory of Knowledge